|

 Terre de Haut can be visited in a day by scooter.
 A trip

-which will spoil you with fantastic views including Pain
+which will spoil you with fantastic views including the

-Despite the unwelcome daily invasion of tourists to the
+Despite the daily invasion of tourists to the town it

 Fort Napoleon